 Houston Piano Moving, inspecting, Piano appraising, and Piano Refinishing

 We can do or arrange any of these, just call to discuss.
+We have gone up to 100 miles away from Houston to tune clients’ pianos.
 We have access to the lowest priced insured piano movers, and a fantastic salt of the earth piano refinisher modestly priced.
-The inspections / appraising is done by Rick the piano tuner/techie.
+The inspections / appraising is done by Rick the piano tuner.